Hyphaed/vmware-vmmon-vmnet-linux-6.17.x/README.md

 ### **When Using Optimized Mode (Default):**

-✨ **Enjoy 20-40% faster VMware performance!**
+✨ **Enjoy 20-35% faster VMware performance!**

-✨ **Top bar auto-hiding works perfectly on Wayland!**

-This performance boost and improved Wayland compatibility comes from applying hardware-specific optimizations during module compilation (**Optimized mode** - the default choice during installation, though **Vanilla mode** is also available if you want to skip optimizations).
+This performance boost comes from applying hardware-specific compiler optimizations during module compilation (**Optimized mode** - the default choice during installation, though **Vanilla mode** is also available if you want portable modules).

 ---